gabrielbiscaia/Work_Computer_Architecture/README.md

 2 - Decode the instruction in UC
 3 - Execute the operation in ULA
 4 - Store the result in RAM.
-Made by Gabriel Biscaia and Vitor Greff
+Made by Gabriel Biscaia and Vitor Greff.